ak07-09/Python_Fullstack_Project/README.md

 ## 📝 **Project Description**

 The Prompt Builder API is a Python-based project that generates and improves text prompts using simple rule-based logic.
 It allows users to input minimal text (like "gaming wallpaper"), and the system expands it into a detailed, well-structured prompt.
-The goal of this project is to demonstrate how Python modules, data structures, and API frameworks can be combined to create a useful, beginner-friendly tool for prompt generation and management.
+The goal of this project is to demonstrate how Python modules and API frameworks can be combined to create a useful, beginner-friendly tool for prompt generation and management.

 ---